drufball/yosai/_drafts/actualization.md

 Moto hit the ground with a dull thud.
 He slammed his fists in the dirt, cursing loudly.
 The wall loomed above him, mocking his attempts.

-"How did climbing a wall get _harder_ when I learned to control gravity."
+"How did climbing a wall feel _harder_ after I learned to control gravity."

 Moto pulled against the wall with his power, bringing himself to his feet.
 He'd lost count of how many times he had brushed the dirt from his back.
 He walked away from the wall, his movements stiff, steeling himself for another attempt.
 He was alone.
 The other kids had gone back to their houses to ask for advice or moved on to other obstacles.
 It didn't matter.